 Summer: - Monsoon, so rain and visibility can be a big issue (from Mid-June, July, and August).
 We do not suggest you this time for the climbing at this time.

-Vaccination is required to plan to your trip to Nepal but it is not a must to have thing to come, but highly suggested.
-Your doctor will have the information of vaccination you would require to the country you will be traveling.
+Vaccination is required to plan for your trip to Nepal but it is not a must to have the thing to come, but highly suggested.
+Your doctor will have the information on vaccination you would require to the country you will be traveling.

 Facilities and Care for Porters:

 Our porter is fully equipped and insured for each trip they are undertaking with us.
 As you know that we are very sincere with the porter issues and their situation while on trek thus we make sure that our porter is fully prepared for the trip.
 We are closely working with the International Porter Progress Association for the welfare and befit for the touristic porters.